FelipeMaeda/mxG-ADSync/README.md

 ```

 ## Running
-can be in multiples tabs in the same window
+can be in multiples tabs in the same window.
 ### Step 1
 - **Open terminal window**
 ```